 4. Failing to take advantage of promotions

 With so many sportsbooks battling to attract customers, they are offering some fantastic promotions to new users.
-Some books will match your first deposit up to a certain dollar amount or give new users a risk-free bet just to get you in the door.
+Some books will match your first deposit up to a certain dollar amount or give new users a bonus bet just to get you in the door.
 This is also useful for experienced bettors; Ohio sportsbook apps will have promotions pages with bonuses and odds boosts for returning customers.
 While many of these promotions may be worthwhile, be sure to check the fine print before selecting any.

 5.Using one sportsbook app